|DOWNLOAD Dirty Old Town Maps|

 Hexham Local History Society was founded in 1966 and is now the largest local history society in Northumberland.

 Our members meet monthly for a programme of talks and, in the summer months, visits to locations of historic interest throughout the northeast.

 Details of planned visits are now available on line.
 Just click on the coach to see the details and booking information.

 New members are always welcome to meetings.
 Just come along to one of our meetings, at 7.30pm on the second Tuesday in the month at Trinity Methodist Church Hall, or contact our Membership Secretary.
 Visitors are also welcome, at a charge of £2.
 A leaflet describing the benefits of membership is downloadable from here

-We publish a newsletter three times a year and an annual journal, The Hexham Historian, an index to which is available to download free from this site.
+We publish a newsletter three times a year and an annual journal published in September, the Hexham Historian, an index to which is available to download free from this site.
+(We welcome suitable articles for possible inclusion in future issues of the Hexham Historian; the first draft of any such articles should be submitted for consideration by Easter.)
 Members also receive a discount on our Occasional Publications series, the latest titles in which are shown above.